The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 This waterside woodland trail takes you past Brotherton Pond, Otter Tunnel, Dibbinsdale Brook, and the nature reserve.
 It is a peaceful route full of wildlife.
 Be sure to take care in wet conditions and wear appropriate footwear, as the paths can become flooded and muddy.

-Dibbinsdale Nature Reserve, 191 Spital Rd, Bromborough, Wirral CH62 2AF
+Dibbinsdale Nature Reserve, Bromborough, Wirral CH62 2AF

-Bidston Hill Circular Walk – 2 miles / 3.21 km
+Bidston Hill circular walk | 2 miles / 3.21 km

 I often do this walk after visiting Tam O’Shanter Farm in Birkenhead with my son.
 It’s an excellent way to burn off energy through ancient woodland.
-This route is great because it’s easy and passes Bidston Lighthouse, a 16th-century Windmill, and the grade II-listed Observatory.
+This route is great because it’s easy and passes Bidston Lighthouse, a 16th-century Windmill, and the Grade II-listed Observatory.

 This route begins and ends at Tam O’Shanter Farm, which has a car park.
 The farm also has a cafe and toilets.
 It is free to enter and small enough to walk around before or after your walk.

-The route guides you along King Georges Way; you cross a footbridge on Vyner Road.
+The route guides you along King George’s Way; you cross a footbridge on Vyner Road.
 Next, turn right and go up towards the Windmill at the top of Bidston Hill.
-There is open space here and benches to rest and enjoy the views.
+There is an open space here and benches to rest and enjoy the views.
 You will see the Observatory and Lighthouse in the distance, so continue towards them.

-You can extend this walk
+How can I extend this walk?

 Nearby is Birkenhead Park, which is lovely to walk around.
 Here, there are nearly 140 acres of historic parkland to enjoy.
-It also features bridges, a boat house, beautiful woodlands, ponds and play parks.
+It also features bridges, a boathouse, beautiful woodlands, ponds and play parks.

-Tam O’ Shanter Farm, Boundary Rd, Bidston, Prenton CH43 7PD
+Tam O’ Shanter Farm, Prenton CH43 7PD

 Fancy a longer Wirral walk?

-The Wirral Way, West Kirby to Hooton – 12.2 miles / 19.6 km
+The Wirral Way, West Kirby to Hooton | 12.2 miles / 19.6 km

+The Wirral Way is a coastal path that stretches across the Wirral Peninsula.
+Originally an old railway line, this 12.2-mile trail connects West Kirby to Hooton in Chester.
 I’ve walked the Wirral Way countless times, and now I’m also using it to help my son learn to ride his bike.
 The trail is flat and away from traffic, making it perfect for beginners.

 Established in 1973 after the railway line between Cheshire and Wirral closed in 1962, the Wirral Way offers an excellent experience for both walkers and cyclists.

+There are numerous stopping points along the way, including popular spots like West Kirby, Thurstaston, and Parkgate.
 If you are going to tackle the entire trail, it’s always a good idea to plan your route ahead of time and bring plenty of water and snacks to keep you fueled during the walk.

 Several car parks and picnic areas are located along the Wirral, and toilet facilities are available at certain points.
 Several pubs and cafes are also located near the route.

-Click here for The Wirral Way, West Kirby to Wirral Country Park walk
+The Wirral Way, West Kirby to Wirral Country Park walk

 West Kirby, Wirral Way Entrance

-Why not take part in the Wirral Coastal Walk? – 12.5 miles / 20.11 km
+Why not take part in the Wirral Coastal Walk? | 12.5 miles / 20.11 km

 The Rotary Club of North Wirral organises the Wirral Coastal Walk annually.
 It allows walkers to raise money for chosen charities.
 Of course, you can walk this route at any time.
 However, I think this is lovely to take part in and raise money for good causes.
 It is a fun event suitable for all ages and abilities.